midu16/proxy-server/haproxy.md

 ## Solution
-Implement a haproxy solution, deploying the haproxy as a pod.
+Implement a HAProxy solution, deploying it as a container.

 The proxy will be hearing at some ports and depending in our configuration, it will redirect the received traffic from **IPv4** to the desired **IPv6** configured hosts.